 Step 4: Get into the Nitty Gritty

-Once your main details have been planned to a T, you can start working on smaller details like décor and table settings.
+Once your main details have been planned to a T, you can start working on smaller details like event decor and table settings.
 Yes, these are still a big deal for every wedding – but without the steps above there might as well not even be one.

-So, it’s best to start with table settings and floorplans for the ceremony and reception.
+So, it’s best to start with seating plans for the ceremony and reception.
 Lay out the venue in a way that keeps the wedding party visible, the bar accessible, and enough room for a dance floor.
-When this is complete, you can start building your décor plans!
+When this is complete, you can start building your decor plans!